What is CADRE?

 - Publicize your work by becoming a member of the site and adding presentations, publications, tools (and more!) to your project page and our resource library.
 Update your profile so that others can learn more about you and your work.

 - Collaborate with your peers in a secure environment by joining or creating a group.
 Group collaboration tools include wikis, polls, discussion threads, and a shared document library.

-- Support emerging research and developers on your project through the CADRE Fellowship program.
+- Support emerging research and developers on your project through the CADRE Fellows program.

 - Stay informed about the latest news, events, opportunities and activities that could impact your work, for instance, read what is posted on the NSF page to learn more about managing your project, or find out who will attend the next PI Meeting.

 Have a question?
 Trying to find curriculum, professional development materials, assessments, etc.?
 Want to meet someone engaged in similar work who might be facing similar challenges?
 Want to discuss education issues (for example, the role of technology in the classroom or common core standards in science, among others)?
 Contact the CADRE leadership team and we will help you connect with other researchers or experts.